pain relief · posture work · ease of movement

 unknown causes

-I love working with people whose health is a medical mystery or who want to better understand and take care of their bodies using the simple tools that I can offer.
+I love working with people whose health has been a medical mystery or who want to better understand and take care of their bodies using the simple tools that I can offer.
 The goal is to live with more of the best we have.

 Our work together will focus on these principles and strategies--whatever works best given your location, preferences, and needs: